Priced Out: How the Denver Metro housing market got to where it is today

-DENVER — A look back to 16 years ago, and homes in Denver, Colorado are selling for an average of $288,000 according to data from The Rueth Team of Fairway Mortgage.
+DENVER — Look back to 16 years ago, and homes in Denver were selling for an average of $288,000, according to data from The Rueth Team of Fairway Mortgage.

-The year ended with more than 24,000 listings still on the market.

-Prices rose the next year but dropped a little again the year after that.

-Overall, Nicole Rueth, The SVP for Fairway Independent Mortgage Corporation, said Denver didn't do too badly during the recession.
+Overall, Denver didn't do too badly during the recession, said Nicole Rueth, senior vice president for Fairway Independent Mortgage Corp.

 “So we just really kept our value," she said.
 "Like we held on, and then we’ve been rising ever since."

+It wasn't until 2020 that the market became incredibly unhealthy, Rueth said.

-Rueth, who has been in mortgage lending for 21 years said the metro area has generally operated on a median price growth of 6%.
+Rueth, who has been in mortgage lending for 21 years, said that before 2020, the metro area generally operated on a median price growth of 6%.

 “Denver runs in a healthy seller’s market," she said.
 "There’s always a few more folks demanding a home than there are sellers of a home.
 And that’s where we had been until 2020."

-"It's country-wide right, it’s not just Denver, but it’s a product of too little new builds happening in a time when they couldn’t get financing," said Rueth.
+"It's countrywide, right?
+It’s not just Denver, but it’s a product of too little new builds happening in a time when they couldn’t get financing," Rueth said.

-Experts have many, like the fact that Millennials are all at or nearing homebuying age, people in more expensive cities want a bigger home here, and remote options opened up.
-More recently, reports have found investors are buying up homes to rent before first-time homebuyers have a chance.
+Experts list many other reasons: Millennials are all at or nearing homebuying age, people in more expensive cities want a bigger home here, and remote working options opened up.

+More recently, reports found that investors were buying up homes to rent before first-time homebuyers had a chance.

 “Denver’s like the place where you want to go to school, where you want to retire, where you want to raise kids in some vicinity close to the mountains," Rueth said.